SergiyKochenko/pp5-house-stock-ecommerce/.github/ISSUE_TEMPLATE/developer-task.md

 ---
 name: Developer Task
-about: This is my defeulr developer task template
+about: Chore related to installation or maintenance of project packages and dependencies.
-title: 'DEVELOPER TASK: <TITLE>'
+title: ''
 labels: ''
-assignees: Sergiy Kochenko
+assignees: SergiyKochenko

 ---

 Install/Maintain ________ in order to __________ so that _________

-Task: [ ]
+Task: []